RyanMorash/frc5881web/README.md

 Every season the business team should evaluate this page and update it to encourage more support.

-### About Us

-Introduction about TVHS, FIRST Robotics Competition, and our team.

 ## Hosting

 At the moment this website is being hosted by our mentor @Alextopher.
-He will redeploy it as often as necessary.
+Changes pushed to the `main` branch are automatically deployed using github actions.